 - Write down your symptoms, including any that seem unrelated to mitral valve regurgitation.

 - Make a list of all medications, vitamins and supplements you take.
+Include the dosages.

-- Take a family member or friend along, if possible.
-Someone who accompanies you can help you remember information you receive.
+- Take a family member or friend along, if possible, to help you remember information you receive.

-- Be prepared to discuss your diet and exercise habits.
-If you don't already eat well and exercise, be ready to talk to your doctor about challenges you might face in getting started.
+- Be prepared to discuss your diet and exercise habits. .
+If you don't already eat well and exercise, be ready to talk with your health care team about challenges you might face in getting started.

-- Write down questions to ask your doctor.
+- Write down questions to ask your health care team.

-- What is likely causing my symptoms or condition?
+- What is likely causing my condition?

-- What are other possible causes for my symptoms or condition?
+- What are other possible causes for my symptoms?

 - What tests will I need?